Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 • Tojinmachi Station — Closest to Fukuoka Tower / Marizon area.

-• Nakasu-Kawabata Station — Use exit 5 for Canal City elevator access.
+• Nakasu-Kawabata Station — Use exit 5 for the smoothest Canal City elevator access.

 • Tenjin-Minami Station — Slightly less crowded than Tenjin; emerges near family restaurants.